Nahuel Huapi Lake: Global Warming and Human Consumption Threaten Earth’s Great Lakes – Civitatis

 Keep reading:

-Where did the water originate on Earth?: Science seeks the answer in meteorites from 4,500 million years agoThe Titanic, as never seen: new images revealed details that could help clarify the shipwreckThey discovered more than 19 thousand submarine volcanoes and suppose that there are still more than 40 thousand to be detected
+Where did the water originate on Earth?: Science seeks the answer in meteorites from 4,500 million years agoThe Titanic, as never seen: new images revealed details that might help clarify the shipwreckThey discovered more than 19 thousand submarine volcanoes and suppose that there are still more than 40 thousand to be detected

 1688489044